nats9284/typstex/README.md

 - Added multi-platform support  (windows,macos,linux)
 - Works on XeLaTeX and LuaLaTeX not only on pdflatex
-- build directory is fixed to "build" because it cant
+- build directory is fixed to "build" by setting out_dir="build" because environmental variable %TEXMF_OUTPUT_DIRECTORY% cannot be accessed  in Windows.

-Since csname environment marked with an * triggers an warning in lualatex, \begin{filecontents} is recommended when using lualatex.

 # TypsTeX